Lighting (ICM331) Course Detail

 Course Assistants

-Course Objectives The main purpose of the Course is to prepare the theoretical base for the Design Studios.
-This course addresses human needs and comfort in relation to the artificial lighting as an art and science.
-Its aim is to acquaint each student with the basic concepts how artificial lighting may be utilized, controlled, and modified as an integral part of interior architectural design.
+Course Objectives The aim is to convey the technical and artistic aspects of lighting in the context of human needs and comfort, providing a theoretical basis for all design studios.
+This course addresses human needs and comfort in relation to artificial and natural lighting.
+Its aim is to acquaint each student with the basic concepts how artificial and natural lighting may be utilized, controlled, and modified as an integral part of interior architectural design.

 Course Learning Outcomes The students who succeeded in this course;